 According to a recent article on this issue by The New York Times‚ the average amount of student loan debt last year stood at more than $23‚000.
 About 10 percent of students owed nearly $55‚000.
 Another 3 percent owed more than $100‚000.

 Across the country‚ the total federal student loan balance stands at more than $900 billion.

 Although student loans were once seen as “good” debts‚ financial analysts are now likening this to the predatory mortgage loans that landed our country in a housing crisis.

 Part of what prospective students need to consider to avoid some of these issues is the true cost of their education.
 Often in college promotional materials‚ that aspect is something that’s glossed over.
 These institutions are also banking on the fact that you’re young‚ naive and still believe that if you follow your dreams‚ it will all just work out.

 Unfortunately‚ as many new graduates are finding‚ that’s not reality.

-While student loans can be difficult to discharge in the course of a Los Angeles bankruptcy‚ they’re not impossible.
+While student loans can be difficult to discharge in the course of a Woodland Hills bankruptcy‚ they’re not impossible.
 Basically‚ you have to show that the payment of the debt causes an undue hardship on you and your dependents.